Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: Introduction

 \section{Introduction}

-Integrability is a key phenomenon in many physical models that allows for exact solutions.
+Integrability is a key phenomenon in models of physics that allows for exact solutions.
 Among integrable models is a wide class of many-body systems, one of the most general of which is the Ruijsenaars--Schneider model with elliptic potential \cite{ruijsenaars:1987}, which appears ubiquitously in modern applications.
-In recent years, it has become increasingly apparent that Ruijsenaars--Schneider models with internal degrees of freedom (`spins') are interesting to consider, among others appearing in recent work on long-range spin chains via the freezing method \cite{lamers:2022,klabbers:2024} and higher rank generalizations of extended quantum groups such as quantum toroidal algebras appearing in the context of Alday--Gaiotto--Tachikawa duality and instanton moduli spaces \cite{matsuo:2024}.
+In recent years, it has become increasingly apparent that Ruijsenaars--Schneider models with internal degrees of freedom (`spins') are interesting to consider, among others appearing in recent work on long-range spin chains via the freezing method \cite{lamers:2022,klabbers:2024} and higher rank generalizations of extended quantum groups such as quantum toroidal algebras appearing in the context of Alday--Gaiotto--Tachikawa duality and instanton moduli spaces \cite{matsuo:2024,zenkevich:2024}.

 The classical equations of motion of the spin generalization of Ruijsenaars--Schneider models were obtained by Krichever and Zabrodin in \cite{krichever:1995} as certain solutions of the two-dimensional Toda chain.
 Their work was concerned with the case of the most general elliptic potential.
-In its wake, much work has been done to obtain the Hamiltonian and Poisson structure underlying the equations of motion \cite{arutyunov:1998,chalykh:2020,arutyunov:2019}.
-In this paper, we apply the technique of quantum Hamiltonian reduction, starting from the knowledge of the classical Hamiltonian reduction of the rational spin Ruijsenaars--Schneider model with $N$ particles and $\ell$ spin polarizations elucidated in \cite{arutyunov:1998}.
+In its wake, much work has been done to obtain the Hamiltonian and Poisson structure underlying the equations of motion \cite{arutyunov:1998,soloviev:2008,chalykh:2020,arutyunov:2019,fairon:2021}.
+This work relied on the method of constructing integrable models using Hamiltonian reduction, developed in \cite{gorsky:1995}, among others.
+In this paper, we apply the technique of quantum Hamiltonian reduction, starting from the knowledge of the classical Hamiltonian reduction of the rational spin Ruijsenaars--Schneider model with $N$ particles and $\ell$ spin polarizations elucidated in \cite{arutyunov:1998} and re-framed in the language of quiver varieties.
 The other key ingredient is a presentation of the quantum cotangent bundle of $\mathrm{GL}_N$ constructed in \cite{arutyunov:1996} from a system of three $R$-matrices.
-Through this process, we construct a quantized quiver variety $\mathfrak{A}_{N,\ell}$ associated to the framed Jordan quiver with instanton number $N$ and rank $\ell$.
+By this method, we construct the algebra $\mathfrak{A}_{N,\ell}$ of quantum observables of the rational spin Ruijsenaars--Schneider model as a quantized quiver variety associated to the chainsaw quiver with $\ell$ nodes of dimension $N$.